2ndQuadrant/pglogical/README.md

   pglogical provides queue functions to help with this.

 * Global DDL locking.
-There's no DDL replication so no global locking is required.... but that introduces problems with mutual multi-master replication.
+There's no DDL replication so no global locking is required....only applies to tables but that introduces problems with mutual multi-master replication.
   See next point.

 * Global flush-to-consistent-state.
 Part of BDR's DDL locking is a step